 - Installing luxury vinyl planks is much easier and more forgiving than laying down sheet vinyl.

 - It looks great, and often has a nice texture that makes it look more like wood (and stops dogs from sliding around – which was a BIG problem with our laminate flooring).

 - It’s waterproof and non-organic, so it will not mold or show water damage (or allow water to penetrate to the subfloor).

-The big downside is cost.
-Luxury vinyl planks are much more expensive than both sheet vinyl and laminate.
-We paid about $60 for our laminate flooring, whereas the vinyl planks cost us about $180.
-But if you can swing it, we think it's worth it.
+- Cost.
+Luxury vinyl planks are more expensive than both sheet vinyl and laminate.
+We paid about $60 in total for our laminate flooring, whereas the vinyl planks cost us about $180.

 Installation was very similar to installing our original laminate floor.